Illinois Mobile App Master Calendar

 -

-Hey there!
-Do you have a knack for gardening, or are you interested in learning the ropes?
-Why not team up with us at The Pilot Garden?
+Do you have a green thumb or are you looking to expand your skills?
+Why not team up with us at the Plant a Row, Watch COPE Grow Food Donation Garden?
 Together, we can grow delicious, fresh food for our community!
-All the produce we grow goes straight to Daystar Community Programs at 909 Washington Avenue in Cairo, IL.
-Come join the fun and make a difference!
+All the produce we grow goes straight to COPE Food Pantry located at 1013 North Avenue, Metropolis, IL.

 -